Below are some realities of life in Congo

 LESS THAN HALF OF THE POPULATION IN DRCONGO HAVE ACCESS TO CLEAN WATER

 CongoVoice is targeting the poorest region of the Congo – the Ubangi region – located in the northwest corner of the country and is very difficult to access.
 The Congo river is one option, but takes several weeks of difficult travel to arrive.
-Roads are unimproved and in most times of the year, inaccessible.
-Plane travel is unpredictable with twice weekly scheduled flights on Congo Air from Kinshasa, the capital of the Congo with 10 million people.
+Roads are difficult and in most times of the year, inaccessible.
+Plane travel is unpredictable with twice weekly scheduled flights on Congo Air from the captical Kinshasa.

 There are close to 750,000 people in the Ubangi region with Gemena, a town of 250,000, being the main hub.
 Ubangi is rich in farm land and surface water – and was known as the agricultural bread basket of both the Congo and for Africa before the wars in the 1990′s.